If you want to apply to Piedmont College, there is no application fee, which means it is free to apply.

 Does Piedmont College accept Advanced Placement (AP) or International Baccalaureate (IB) credits?

 Piedmont College accepts International Baccalaureate credits (IB) credits and Advanced Placement (AP) credits.

 Do I have to submit test scores to Piedmont College?

-No, Piedmont College is test optional, so you can make the call whether or not to submit your standardized test scores.
-If you have higher than average scores, you should strongly consider submitting them.
-If your scores are average or below average, you it might make sense to leave them out of your application..
+No, Piedmont College is test optional, so you can decide if you want to to submit your ACT or SAT scores.
+If your scores are higher than the school's average, you may want to send them.
+If your scores are average or below average, you may want not want to include them in your application..

 How hard is it to get into Piedmont College?
 Piedmont College is a somewhat selective institution.
 The Piedmont College acceptance rate is 70%.
 This means that the institution accepts 70 out of every 100 applicants.

 Complete your profile to get your personalized, AI-calculated prediction score.

 Check the school website for more information about deadlines for specific programs or special admissions programs